gMetapop/gMetapop/1-GUI+CORE.exe.for.download/readme.how.2.install.md

 * Connecting the most recent version of the User Manual to the GUI:

-If an updated version of the User Manual is produced (see the date for update), it is available **<A HREF="https://github.com/gMetapop/gMetapop/tree/master/3-User.Manual-ver.1.0.0"> here</A>**.
-You just need to replace the previous *.pdf version (located in the program *.exe* folder) with this one to access it from the GUI.
+If an updated version of the User Manual is available **<A HREF="https://github.com/gMetapop/gMetapop/tree/master/3-User.Manual-ver.1.0.0"> here</A>**, just replace the previous *.pdf version (located in the program *.exe* folder) with this one in order to access it from the GUI.